The powers that be are waging a war on your wealth.

 Well, that kinda’ depends on how you define “easy.”

-But at the very least, their profits are more guaranteed.
+But at the very least, their income is more insulated.
 This allows them to create long-term financial strategies they can count on.

 Unfortunately, such “rent seeking behavior” contributes very little real economic activity to the global marketplace.
 Instead, it acts as a leach and contributes to long-term economic instability.
 For example, our massive credit industry plays a major role in our “boom and bust” cycles.